mobilizeamerica/api/README.md

 Status: LIVE

-Fetch all deleted public events for an organization.
+Fetch deleted events for an organization.
 This includes both events owned by the organization (as indicated by the `organization` field on the event object) and events of other organizations promoted by this specified organization.

-Requires authentication: No
+Requires authentication: No*

+While authentication is not required for this endpoint, if it’s not provided then private events will be excluded from the results.
+Additionally, if you have privileged data access (e.g. contact details, private location information, and event campaign details) to the returned events, you’ll need to send an authenticated request to see that data.

 ### Request
 `GET /v1/organizations/:organization_id/events/deleted`